Hydron: History of the term

-On the other hand, referring to the hydron as simply hydrogen ion is not recommended because hydrogen anions also exist.
+On the other hand, calling the hydron simply hydrogen ion is not recommended because hydrogen anions also exist.

 The term "hydron" was defined by IUPAC in 1988.

 Traditionally, the term "proton" was and is used in place of "hydron".

 The latter term is generally only used in the context where comparisons between the various isotopes of hydrogen is important (as in the kinetic isotope effect or hydrogen isotopic labeling).
 Otherwise, referring to hydrons as protons is still considered acceptable, for example in such terms as protonation, deprotonation, proton pump, or proton channel.
 The transfer of H^{+} in an acid-base reaction is usually referred to as proton transfer.
 Acid and bases are referred to as proton donors and acceptors correspondingly.

 99.9844% of natural hydrons (hydrogen nuclei) are protons, and the remainder (about 156 per million in sea water) are deuterons (see deuterium), except for some very rare natural tritons (see tritium).